 There are some books every homeschool mom needs to have in her library.

-When we made the decision to homeschool eleven years ago, all I wanted to do was read and research.
+When we made the decision to homeschool twelve years ago, all I wanted to do was read and research.
 I am a researcher by nature, so I read all I could get my hands on and then some.
 I still read about various methods and approaches and learning styles, years later.
 I am always growing and my children and constantly changing, so it helps to have fresh perspective and encouragement in our journey.

 I learned SO MUCH from those books.
 They gave me inspiration, motivation, ideas, encouragement, and just the TOOLS I needed to begin my journey.
 Even as I am heading into our 11th year of homeschooling, I still find books that encourage and equip me to stay along the path.